 On our trip, we felt like pilgrims.
 Over a half million people visit the Foundation Claude Monet and the water lily gardens, making it one of the top attractions in the region.
-Having originally fallen into disrepair after World War II, the gardens were originally opened to the public in 1980 after countless hours and dollars went into recreating Monet’s Gardens exactly as they were in his day.
+Having originally fallen into disrepair after World War II, the gardens were originally opened to the public in 1980 after countless hours and dollars went into recreating the gardens exactly as they were in his day.
 Using his paintings as a guide, the foundation had a blueprint for their restoration.

 We first visited Monet’s House.
 The building has been restored as a lovely example of French country charm.
 Our one complaint about the experience is that there was very little information in the home about Monet’s life or even the house itself (no information placards or anything to provide context).

-However, Monet’s Gardens are the real reason people come to Giverny, France.
+However, the famous gardens are the real reason people come to Giverny, France.
 Divided into a traditional flower garden (called the Clos Normand) and the water garden, Monet created his masterpieces…twice.
 First, he created the beautiful gardens and then he painted them.

 The Clos Normand garden is neatly organized, with rows upon rows of flowers.
 The rows were broken up by a broad gravel walkway that passed under green steel hoops and ended at two green doors.